-- If the monitor is not already on, press the power button to turn on the monitor. - To access the OSD menu, press the Menu button to open the OSD menu. - Use the three function buttons to navigate, select, and adjust the menu choices.
+- 1. If the monitor is not already on, press the power button to turn on the monitor. - 2.
+To access the OSD menu, press one of the four OSD buttons to activate the buttons.
+Then press the Menu button to open the OSD menu. - 3.
+Use the three function buttons to navigate, select, and adjust the menu choices.
 The on-screen button labels vary depending on which menu or submenu is active.